 - Job experience

 - General information

 - Financial information

 How does our data enrichment service work?

-Coresignal's Company data API offers convenient data enrichment for people and company profiles thanks to URL matching.
+Coresignal's Company API, Employee API, and Jobs API offers convenient data enrichment for company, people, and job records thanks to URL matching.

 Access our database directly and on your own terms.
 Pay in advance with a credit-based system.